How broad is Gresham College’s reach?

 Teachers use the lectures in their classes and take inspiration from them.
 For other audience members, the lectures help keep their brain active, widen their knowledge and enlarge their social circle (especially for older people and others at risk of isolation).
 For some, the lectures have specifically helped them understand something, for example, quantum mechanics, first-year university calculus, or the law.
 For our online audiences specifically, many tell us that they are unable to access lectures of this quality where they live (for example outside big cities or in other countries, like the US).

-The College is keen to continue providing lectures of an excellent academic standard whilst also appealing to a wide range of people from varied backgrounds.
-If you have any comments or suggestions on how we might continue to do this, please let us know by e-mailing: email@example.com.
+We are always looking to improve the lectures we offer.
+If you have any comments or suggestions on how we might do this, please let us know by emailing: firstname.lastname@example.org.